openedx/edx-documentation/en_us/shared/preface.rst

 * `Resources for Course Teams`_
 * `Resources for Researchers`_
 * `Resources for Developers`_
+* `Resources for Open edX`_
 * `Resources for Students`_

 All members of the edX community are encouraged to make use of any of the resources described in this preface.
+We welcome your feedback on these edX information resources.
+Contact the edX documentation team at `docs@edx.org`_.

 .. _The edX Partner Portal: